-Elon Musk’s OpenAI bots can kick your butt in Dota 2
+Bots built by Elon Musk-backed OpenAI can kick your butt in Dota 2

 Come August, a matchup of epic proportions will go down between humans and bots playing the popular team battle game Dota 2.
-And the machine players, built by Elon Musk’s research nonprofit OpenAI, may very well prevail.
+And the machine players, built by OpenAI, the research nonprofit cofounded by Elon Musk, may very well prevail.

 In a victory hailed by Microsoft’s Bill Gates, a team of five AI bots beat their human counterparts in a practice tourney Monday.
 “That’s a big deal, because their victory required teamwork and collaboration – a huge milestone in advancing artificial intelligence,” Gates tweeted.